 Except in circumstances where the vacancy exists because the position was declared vacant pursuant to section 7.0.05, the DLC President shall make an appointment from the membership of the respective bargaining unit in the DLC.
-Such appointment shall take effect immediately upon written notification to both the Vice President for Organizing/Representation and the Vice President for Bargaining but must be ratified either by the next DLC Executive Board or membership meeting.
-The pertinent minutes shall be delivered to the Vice President for Organizing/Representation.
+Such appointment shall take effect immediately upon written notification to Local 1000 President but must be ratified either by the next DLC Executive Board or membership meeting.
+The pertinent minutes shall be delivered to the Local 1000 President.
 If the position was declared vacant pursuant to section 7.0.06, the procedures set forth in that section shall apply.